 Regular emails from your friend Dr John Watson about the adventures of his eccentric detective roommate.

-Inspired by Mark Kirkland’s excellent Dracula Daily, Letters from Watson will let you read through the entirety of the Sherlock Holmes short stories over the course of one year via bitesize emails.
+Inspired by Mark Kirkland’s excellent Dracula Daily, Letters from Watson will let you read through the entirety of the Sherlock Holmes stories by Arthur Conan Doyle.
+We read the short stories in 2023, and will be reading through the novels in 2024!

-Emails will begin January 1st 2023.
+Emails began January 1st 2023.
 I’ve chosen this date to avoid conflicting with other ‘daily email literature’ projects, and because it is the date when all Sherlock Holmes stories will be in the public domain in the US for the first time!

 Sign up